Gleyber Torres Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 10.4 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.
+- The Twins pitching staff is second in the league with a collective 10.4 strikeouts per nine innings.

-- The Twins have a 2.46 team ERA that ranks second among all league pitching staffs.
+- The Twins' 2.50 team ERA ranks second among all MLB pitching staffs.

-- Twins pitchers combine to give up 13 total home runs at a clip of one per game (to rank 12th in the league).
+- The Twins rank 15th in baseball in home runs surrendered (16 total, 1.1 per game).

-- Varland takes the mound for his first start of the season for the Twins.
+- Mahle (1-1) makes the start for the Twins, his third of the season.

+- His most recent time out came in relief on Friday when the righty tossed 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.